Survival of the fittest.

 Instead of using a rule that is based on the survival of the fittest ants, what if you take an alternative approach where you take the sum of all fitness values of the entire ant population, and optimise for this sum instead to maximise the well-being of the entire ant population over successive generations?
 Well, you would end up creating a Marxist utopia.

 A perceived weakness of the algorithms mentioned so far is that they discard the majority of the solutions and only keep the best solutions.
 Weak solutions contain information about what not to do, and this is valuable information to calculate a better estimate for the next generation.

 Many people who studied RL are familiar with the REINFORCE paper.
 In this 1992 paper, Williams outlined an approach to estimate the gradient of the expected rewards with respect to the model parameters of a policy neural network.
 This paper also proposed using REINFORCE as an Evolution Strategy, in Section 6 of the paper.
-This special case of REINFORCE-ES was expanded later on in Policy Exploring Policy Gradients (PEPG, 2009) and Natural Evolution Strategies (NES, 2014).
+This special case of REINFORCE-ES was expanded later on in Parameter-Exploring Policy Gradients (PEPG, 2009) and Natural Evolution Strategies (NES, 2014).